Community Standards provide a framework designed to support the Maryville College Covenant by encouraging each person in the community to:

 Smoking, vaping, and the use of smokeless tobacco are permitted on the campus grounds.
 All campus buildings are smoke, vape, and tobacco free zones.
 “No Smoking” signs should be observed in other areas.
 Spitting or disposal of tobacco products on furniture, walls, floors, windows, sidewalks, grounds, etc., is prohibited.
 Irresponsible use of smoking, vaping, and products will result in disciplinary action.

-The use and/or possession of any lethal or potentially harmful weapon, explosive, or hunting device (e.g., firearms, BB guns, pellet guns, sling shots, knives, fireworks, explosives, airsoft or paintball guns, bows and arrows, ammunition, etc.) on College property is expressly prohibited.
+The use and/or possession of any lethal or potentially harmful weapon, explosive, or hunting device (e.g., firearms, BB guns, pellet guns, sling shots, knives, fireworks, explosives, airsoft or paintball guns, bows and arrows, throwing stars, stun guns, ammunition, etc.) on College property is expressly prohibited.
+The exception would be a firearm stored within a vehicle in compliance with Tennessee Code Annotated (TCA) section 39-17-1313, Transporting and storing a firearm or firearm ammunition in permit holder's motor vehicle.
+The firearm must not be visible from outside the vehicle, and preferably locked inside the trunk.
 Weapons brought to campus for hunting purposes must be stored in the Campus Security Office.
-For more information on storing weapons, contact the Director of Safety, Security and Grounds at 865.981.8112.
+For more information on storing weapons, contact the Director of Safety and Security at 865.981.8112.

 Search and Seizure